Z0eDu/3400-group6/lab2/README.md

 <img src = "https://docs.google.com/uc?id=0B4-ue266N8b0LVRKV1k4MWE3Mms"><img src = "https://docs.google.com/uc?id=0B4-ue266N8b0S0RjRDdyYXFlemM">

 We found the spike were between bins 20 and 22, which would be frequencies 625 and 687.5.
 We changed our code so that we would keep track if we are hearing a tone in that range.
-We estimated the tone should occur for 15 cycles before the robot started moving.
+We estimated the tone should occur for 15 data collection and FFT cycles before the robot started moving.
 In this case we just lit up the LED on the Arduino.

 <iframe src="https://drive.google.com/file/d/0B4-ue266N8b0TWV5cG9sXzRNX0U/preview" width="640" height="480"></iframe>